Sustainability

 A Net Zero ICR by 2040

-To do so, we will set and implement a decarbonisation plan that will be reviewed and updated on a yearly basis.
+The ICR remains committed to achieving Net Zero by 2040, reducing our carbon emissions by at least 90% by this date.
+To do so, we have set and implemented a decarbonisation plan that will be monitored and reported against on a yearly basis.

 • Scope 1 - emissions from combustion of gas in heating boilers, emissions from burning fuel for back-up generators, leakage of cooling system refrigerant gases and emissions from our own vehicles